HAILFALLKOMPANY/Garage/README.md

 Note:

 OnlineBeacon<br />
--Need to spawn OBH in game level(exist in UWorld), spawn it in game instance will not work because Beacon NetDriver will shutdown.
+-Need to spawn OBH in game level(exist in UWorld), spawn it in game instance will not work because Beacon NetDriver will shutdown.<br />
+-Need to add these lines to GameDefaultEngine.ini in order to enable NetDriver for Beacon.<br />

+[/Script/Engine.GameEngine]
+!NetDriverDefinitions=ClearArray
++NetDriverDefinitions=(DefName="GameNetDriver",DriverClassName="OnlineSubsystemUtils.IpNetDriver",DriverClassNameFallback="OnlineSubsystemUtils.IpNetDriver")
++NetDriverDefinitions=(DefName="BeaconNetDriver",DriverClassName="OnlineSubsystemUtils.IpNetDriver",DriverClassNameFallback="OnlineSubsystemUtils.IpNetDriver")

 Beacon Blueprint Usage  :<br />
 You can make Blueprint Class of these three classes(Subclassing).<br />